casanet/casanet-server/backend/README.md

 ## API

-The full specs of API are documented in [swagger API file](./src/swagger.json).
+The full specs of API are documented in [SwaggerHub](https://app.swaggerhub.com/apis/haimkastner/casanet-local-server).

-To explorer the full API specs use [swagger UI](https://petstore.swagger.io/) and put `https://raw.githubusercontent.com/casanet/casanet-server/master/backend/src/swagger.json` in explorer input.

 In a running Casanet server you can use Swagger UI to call API, the URL is `[local server IP]/docs`.